renatomaia/coutil/doc/devnotes.md

 	return -1;  /* yield on success */
 }

-static int cancancel (lua_State *L) {
+/* optional, if is 'NULL' behaves as 'return 1' */ static int cancancel (lua_State *L) {
 	/* we know the thread is not awaiting for this myevent anymore */ /* inpect any global state that might need clean up */